 Robert and I started house hunting in 2010, and we were immediately drawn to this house.
 We were actually driving through the neighborhood looking to see if anything was for sale, and my parents we out on a walk and stopped to point out this house.
 A few days later my mom and I were able to see it during and open house, and we knew we needed to come back with Robert and our realtor.

-Thanks to the copious amounts of contractor’s beige applied by the seller, our house was pretty much a blank slate, as you can see in the MLS before pictures.
-We’re working on making our house a place we can really call home.
+Thanks to the copious amounts of contractor’s beige applied by the seller, our house was pretty much a blank slate, as you can see in the before pictures.
+Over the last five and a half years, we’ve been working on making our house a place we can really call home.

 This is the room you walk into when you enter the front door; the library, as it came to be known.

 Initially we painted the library, along with the other two main living spaces, a light yellow and added comfortable seating and a plush wool rug.